 Roll out the dough to a 10x12-inch rectangle.
 (The dough should be about ½ inch thick.)
 Oil the surface with the remaining ½ tablespoon olive oil.

 Cover the dough to within an inch of the edges with the filling.
-Sprinkle with the grated cheeses.
+Sprinkle with mozzarella and Parmesan.

-With the longest edge parallel to you, roll up the dough like a jelly roll, tuck the ends under, and place it diagonally, seam side down, on a greased cookie sheet.
+With the longest edge parallel to you, roll up the dough like a jelly roll, tuck the ends under, and place it diagonally, seam side down, on a prepared baking sheet.
 Cut two deep slashes in the top to allow steam to escape.

-Immediately bake for 40 to 50 minutes, or until the bread is cooked through and the top is golden brown.
+Immediately bake for 40 to 50 minutes, or until bread is cooked through and top is golden brown.
 Cool thoroughly before cutting into slices.